 Work with an embroidery thread (3 threads) without a knot at the end of the thread, and pull the thread into the felt (so that the end (without knot) it is almost hidden from view).
 Sewed over yourself to secure the stitching before sewing into the bead (or button) and back into the felt repeatedly to secure the bead (or button).

 To sew the mouth continuing using embroidery thread and complete a simple back stitch.
 Mark the curve and shape of the mouth onto the felt with a pencil or pins.
-If you would like to learn how to sew a back stitch, check out our back stitch blog post and YouTube tutorial.
+If you would like to learn how to sew a back stitch, check out our back stitch YouTube tutorial: How To: Back Stitch (Appliqué).

 We decided to sew little cheeks onto the felt decorations, for a cute finished look!
 We used a pink embroidery thread (3 strands) and marked the placement onto the decoration with pins.
-Before stitching a star like shape; why not watch our YouTube tutorial to see how we did this!
+Before stitching a star like shape; why not watch our YouTube tutorial (DIY Felt Halloween Decorations) to see how we did this!